Gardening Plaistow — Recycling and Sustainability for Local Green Spaces

 Our targets are bold: we have set a recycling percentage target of 65% for all gardening-related waste by 2030.
 Achieving this relies on clear onsite bins, community education, and coordinated collection logistics.
 The program emphasises an eco-friendly waste disposal area in every green space we manage, and encourages residents to adopt simple sorting behaviours that align with the wider borough approach to waste separation.

-Garden composting and recycling station with labeled bins The borough's approach to waste separation — paper, card, glass, mixed plastics, metals, food and garden organics — shapes how our sustainable rubbish gardening area operates.
+A woman with blonde hair, dressed in casual gardening clothing, is kneeling on a well-maintained lawn in a garden surrounded by lush green foliage, including a mix of bushy plants and trees.
+She is carefully pruning or inspecting vibrant red and white flowering plants with small, densely clustered blooms.
+The garden features a bordered flower bed with soil visible at the edges, and the lawn has a rich, even texture.
+In the background, there are additional garden elements such as a wooden fence partially visible behind the greenery, and the scene is illuminated by natural daylight, suggesting a temperate climate in a residential outdoor space.
+The environment appears tidy and cultivated, reflecting professional outdoor garden maintenance and sustainable gardening practices, which align with services offered by Gardening Plaistow in the local postcode area.
+The borough's approach to waste separation — paper, card, glass, mixed plastics, metals, food and garden organics — shapes how our sustainable rubbish gardening area operates.
 Materials are prepared on site to minimise contamination: compost piles accept only approved garden and kitchen waste, while bulky timber and broken pots are evaluated for repair, reuse, or controlled recycling.
 We coordinate collections to leave the least possible residue for transfer, routing items to local transfer stations and civic amenity sites for final processing.

 How the Sustainable Rubbish Gardening Area Works